sigurdkampevold/media_mood/index.markdown

   </div>
 </div>

 Elected by the people, for the people.
-Politicans are elected to represent and work for average Joe, and thus have a great responsibility.
-Therefore, it is reasonable that the politicans receive great attention by the Fourth Estate.
-After attributiong the quotations in Quotebank to whether it was spoken by a politican or not, we see that about $2\%$ of the quotations belong to politicans.
+Politicians are elected to represent and work for the average Joe and thus have a great responsibility.
+Ti is, therefore, reasonable that the politicians receive significant attention from the Fourth Estate.
+By attributing the quotations in Quotebank to whether it was spoken by a politician or not, we see that about $2\%$ of the quotations belong to politicians.

 [comment]: # "Er politikere overrepresent i Quotebank?
 Må eventuelt se på prosent av befolkningen som er politikere."

+[comment]: # "Svar: har det noe å si?
+Men ja, de vil nok være det av natur"

 {% include_relative /_plots/marcus/pie_pol.html %}

-As politicans are elected to represent us, do they represent us in the sense of their mood?
-As of the data, the answer is no. While the average compound score of politicans was $0.156$, the average compound score of the quotations in Quotebank was $0.191$.
-As the results are significant, we could actually say that the quotations spoken by politicans are more negative than the others.
+As politicians are elected to represent us, do they represent us in the sense of their mood?
+As of the data, the answer is no. While the average compound score of politicians was $0.156$, the mean compound score of the quotations in Quotebank was $0.191$.
+As the results are significant, we could say that politicians’ quotes are more negative than the others.
+The results are also reflected in the plot below.

-Stating that politicans are more negative, we have to remember that the quotations are from the six last years.
-The polarity in the society and the public debate has evolved dramatically through the same period.
-The politians have apparently been in the front line of this development.
-Therefore, it could be interesting to see whether this is reflected in Quotebank.
-Firstly, one could look at how the compound scores of the politicans develop throughout the period.

 {% include_relative /_plots/marcus/line_compound_pol_all_week.html %}

-As earlier, the overall compound score of the quotations are more or less stable throughout the period.
-On the other hand, we might
+We observe that the average compound score for the whole data set is consistently higher than the mean score for politicians.
+The score for politicians varies more, but that is likely due to low sample sizes.

-Furthermore, it is reasonable to think that politicans base their decisions on factual information, even though this belief might have been weakened the past years.
-It is intriguing to hope that Quotebank could give us answers to this, and the subjectivity score computed by _TextBlob_ might reflect this.
-Below, you could see how the subjectivity scores of politicans are distributed compared to the overall subjectivity.
+Furthermore, it is reasonable to believe that politicians base their decisions on factual information, even though this belief might have been weakened in the past years.
+It is intriguing to hope that Quotebank could give us answers to this through the subjectivity score computed by _TextBlob_.
+Below, you can see the distribution of subjectivity politicians’ subjectivity scores versus overall subjectivity.

 {% include_relative /_plots/marcus/bar_dist_sub_pol_all.html %}
+[comment]: #"Decrease binsize"

-Maybe a bit surprisingly, the subjectivity score for politicans are a bit lower than that of the overall data set, with a score of $0.107$ versus $0.120$.
-This indicates that politicans are more objective than the average.
-This is, in it self, quite positive to think about.
-Politicans should base their choices on factual information, and the data set indicates that the at least communicate this.
-However, one should remember the examples of subjecitivity scores we started off with: The computations of subjectivity scores are not a precise science, and simply using _objective_ words could give a better degree of objectivity.
-Do you remember the last, "objective" example of Donald Trump describind "Sleepy Joe"?
+Maybe slightly surprisingly, the subjectivity score for politicians is a bit lower than that of the overall data set, with a score of $0.107$ versus $0.120$.
+This indicates that politicians are slightly more objective than the average.
+This is, in itself, quite positive.
+Politicians should base their choices on factual information, and the data set indicates that they at least communicate this.
+However, one should remember the examples of subjectivity scores we started with.
+The computations of subjectivity scores are not a precise science, and simply using _objective_ words could give a better degree of objectivity.
+Do you remember the last “objective” example of Donald Trump describing “Sleepy Joe”?
 Maybe not the most precise measure of objectivity...

 ## What Could We Improve?